smikhalevski/speedy-entities/README.md

 ## Custom decoders

-You can create a custom decoder that would recognize custom entities.
+You can create a custom decoder that would recognize numeric and custom entities.

 ```ts
 import {createEntityDecoder, EntityManager} from 'speedy-entities';